RedHotDataProject/Project_ADA/README.md

-# Open Food Facts: The Carbon “Dood-print” We Do Not Eat
+# Open Food Facts: The Carbon “Food-print” We Do Not Eat

 ## Abstract